SalesConnection/Caction-Support/docs/How_to_Get_Remote_Signature_From_Customer.md

       <img src="img/How_to_Get_Remote_Signature_From_Customer_Step_2.png" alt="How to Get Remote Signature From Customer Step 2">
    </p>

-3. Select "Form you would like to view.
+3. Select Form you would like to view.

    <p align="center">
       <img src="img/How_to_Get_Remote_Signature_From_Customer_Step_3.png" alt="How to Get Remote Signature From Customer Step 3">